ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-deltalake/README.md

 </pre>

 :information_source: `--primary_key` option should be set by Delta Lake table's primary column name.

+:information_source: `--partition_key` option should be set by Delta Lake table's column name for partitioning.

 :warning: **You should create a S3 bucket for a glue job script and upload the glue job script file into the s3 bucket.**